niclan/Javafox/README.md

 ## Thanks

 Thanks to Ole for making this usable!
+And to Kjetilho for supporting ancient Firefoxen.